solo-io/workshops/gloo-edge/gloo-edge/README.md

 ![User Developer Portal APIs](images/dev-portal-apis.png)

-You can click on the `Bookinfo Product` and explore the API.
+You can click on on of the versions of the `Bookinfo Product` and explore the API.

 You can also test the API and use the `Authorize` button to set your API key.